restapisolutions/babel-bug-reproduction/README.md

+# Developer Notes

+I have used NPM to manage the dependencies.
+All the config has been set up manually

+Start the development server:
+`npm run start`

+Build:
+`npm run build`

+Tests:
+`npm run test`

 # Neurons Front-end Developer Coding Test
 Be sure to read **all** of this document carefully, and follow the guidelines within.